Algorithmic aspects of branched coverings II/V. Sphere bisets and their decompositions: Mapping class groups and mapping class bisets

 If for every periodic cycle as in~\eqref{eq:pr_cycle_in_I} the conjugacy and centralizer problems are solvable in~\eqref{eq:pr_bis}, then the conjugacy and centralizer problems are solvable in $vM(f,A,\CC)$. \end{prop}

 We will prove the proposition later, in the form of Algorithm~\ref{algo:smalltobig}; we start by deriving some consequences.
 We remark that the bisets defined by~\eqref{eq:tens_pr_bis} are the first return maps of $f$ on the system of small spheres $(S_i)_{i\in I}$.
-As a corollary, we have:

-\begin{thm} There is an algorithm with oracle that, \textsc{given} two $g_1,g_2\in M(f,A,\CC)$ \textsc{solves} the conjugacy problem between $g_1,g_2\in M(f,A,\CC)$ and \textsc{computes} the centralizer of $g_1$ as the kernel of a homomorphism from a finite-index subgroup of a product of mapping class groups towards a finitely generated abelian group, \textsc{provided that} the oracle solves conjugacy problems between all small Thurston maps of $g_1$ and the associated small Thurston of $g_2$ and \textsc{provided that} the oracle computes the centralizer of all small Thurston maps of $f$. \end{thm}
+We have: \begin{algo} \textsc{Given} two $g_1,g_2\in M(f,A,\CC)$ and an \textsc{oracle} solving conjugacy problems between $R(g_1,\CC)$ and $R(g_2,\CC)$ and computing the centralizers of small maps of $g_1$, \textsc{Solve} the conjugacy problem between $g_1,g_2$ and \textsc{Compute} the centralizer of $g_1$ as the kernel of a homomorphism from a finite-index subgroup of a product of mapping class groups towards a finitely generated abelian group \textsc{as follows:}\upshape \begin{enumerate} \item Using Algorithm~\ref{algo:compute M(f,C,A)} compute a recursion for $M(f,A,\CC)$.
+Applying the forgetful map, compute a recursion for $vM(f,A,\CC)$ and